 John Harbaugh was born on Sept.
 29, 1856 in or near Nicolay, on the mountainous border of Fayette and Somerset Counties, PA, the son of Joseph and Jane (Williams) Harbaugh.

 At the age of 33, John married 23-year-old Barbara Long (1866-1937) on Sept.
 26, 1889.
 She was the daughter of Enoch and Rachel (Firestone) Long of Stewart Township, Fayette County, and was employed as a "school marm" at the time of marriage.
 The wedding ceremony was performed at the home of John's parents by his grandfather, Rev. John Williams.

 The Long and Harbaugh-Minerd families were close.
 Barbara's sister Elizabeth Long (1869-1952) married Robert Bacom Harbaugh Sr. of Nicolay, Fayette County, and their uncle George Long Jr. married Elizabeth Minerd of Kingwood and Normalville, Fayette County.

-The couple went on to produce nine known children -- Leonard Earl Harbaugh, John Williams Harbaugh, Ralph Harbaugh, Oma Stuckslager, Bertha Brant, Catherine "Mildred" Graham Thomas, twins Anna Ruth Buell and Scott "Brady" Harbaugh Sr., and Barbara Edith Harbaugh.
+The couple went on to produce a family of nine known children -- Leonard Earl Harbaugh, John Williams Harbaugh, Ralph Harbaugh, Oma Stuckslager, Bertha Brant, Catherine "Mildred" Graham Thomas, twins Anna Ruth Buell and Scott "Brady" Harbaugh Sr. and Barbara Edith Harbaugh.

 For 45 years, the Harbaughs were farmers who resided at the now-gone town of Victoria, also known as Salt Spring Bottom, located two miles east of Ohiopyle.
 Many years before, John's step-grandmother, Martha (Minerd) Harbaugh, had grown up in the vicinity of Victoria, where her father boiled salt and where she brought him food and drink while he worked.